MoOyeg/rhacm-multi-kubernetes-example/README.md

   oc apply -k ./crossplane/crossplane-resources/aws/acm-app/
   ```

-- Use ACM application to create xKS Clusters.Note there
+- Use ACM application to create xKS Clusters.**_Please note there seems to be a bug where the cluster application appears blank._**

   ```bash
   oc apply -k ./crossplane/crossplane-clusters/acm-app/